The Best Things to Do in Reus, Spain

 Modernism in Reus

-Worth seeing buildings from the Modernist period in Reus are the Casa Navàs, the Pere Mata Institute, the Casa Rull or the Casa Gasull.
+Buildings worth seeing from the Modernisme period in Reus include Casa Navàs, the Pere Mata Institute, Casa Rull and Casa Gasull.
 Most of the buildings were designed by Lluís Domènech i Montaner, another famous representative of Modernism along with Gaudí.

 What is Modernisme?